bquilty25/LLMLinelist/README.md

 **Warning: this is a work in progress and hence there will be bugs.
 LLMs are not perfect and are prone to hallucination (especially if the input data is vague or unclear), so please double-check any output generated.**

-**Known bugs:
-Small local LLMs such as Llama 2 and Mistral 7B appear to have a much higher error rate than OpenAI models when requesting a specified format, e.g. CSV or JSON, causing the app to crash.
-Next steps are to modify to allow the choice of using local or OpenAI API models (or upgrade compute infrastructure to allow for larger local models to be used).**

 ## Getting Started

 ### Prerequisites